Benefit cap: Liberal Democrats

 The Liberal Democrats supported the introduction of the benefit cap but a notable rebel was Sarah Teather MP, a former Minister for Children and Families in the coalition government, who described the policy as "immoral and divisive" and voted against it in the House of Commons.
+The Liberal Democrats in their 2024 general election campaigning said they would abolish the two-child benefit cap if elected to government.

+Green Party

+The Green Party has said that it would abolish the two-child benefit cap.

+Reform UK

+Reform UK has said that it would abolish the two-child benefit cap.

+Scottish National Party

+In Scotland, the governing Scottish National Party announced in December 2024 that it intended to work with the UK government to abolish the two-child benefit cap in Scotland in 2026.

 Public opinion

-Opinion polling showed strong support for the benefit cap.
+Opinion polling at the time of the benefit cap's introduction showed strong support for the policy.
 A poll carried out in July 2013 showed that 73% supported the policy and only 12% opposed the policy.